-Co-owners must contact: Human Resources and Current Medical Provider b.
+Co-owners must contact: Human Resources and Current Medical Provider and the second b.
 A confidential interview and medical evaluation, if necessary, may be performed.

 c.
 Following an exposure, documentation should include the following:

 1. Identify the source of exposure including the individual, if possible.